Physiology of dinosaurs: Other evidence

 Endothermy demands frequent respiration, which can result in water loss.
-In living birds and mammals, water loss is limited by pulling moisture out of exhaled air with mucous-covered respiratory turbinates, tissue-covered bony sheets in the nasal cavity.
+In living birds and mammals, water loss is limited by pulling moisture out of exhaled air with mucus-covered respiratory turbinates, tissue-covered bony sheets in the nasal cavity.
 Several dinosaurs have olfactory turbinates, used for smell, but none have yet been identified with respiratory turbinates.

 Because endothermy allows refined neuromuscular control, and because brain matter requires large amounts of energy to sustain, some speculate that increased brain size indicates increased activity and, thus, endothermy.
 The encephalization quotient (EQ) of dinosaurs, a measure of brain size calculated using brain endocasts, varies on a spectrum from bird-like to reptile-like.
 Using EQ alone, coelurosaurs appear to have been as active as living mammals, while theropods and ornithopods fall somewhere between mammals and reptiles, and other dinosaurs resemble reptiles.

 A study published by Roger Seymour in 2013 added more support to the idea that dinosaurs were endothermic.
 After studying saltwater crocodiles, Seymour found that even if their large sizes could provide stable and high body temperatures, during activity the crocodile's ectothermic metabolism provided less aerobic abilities and generate only 14% of the total muscle power of a similar sized endothermic mammal before full fatigue.
 Seymour reasoned that dinosaurs would have needed to be endothermic since they would have needed better aerobic abilities and higher power generation to compete with and dominate over mammals as active land animals throughout the Mesozoic era.